Deer Lodge, Montana: European-American settlement, Montana gold rush

 In 1861, the Stuart brothers and Reese Anderson established American Fork near present-day Gold Creek.
 Also in that year Johnny Grant moved his large family to his newly built house at Deer Lodge, at the present-day site of Grant-Kohrs Ranch National Historic Site.
-During the next two years, placer gold discoveries at Grasshopper Creek, Alder Gulch and other locations to the south caused a population decline in the valley, including the abandoning of Grantsville and American Fork.
+During the next two years, placer gold discoveries at Grasshopper Creek, Alder Gulch and other locations to the south caused a population decline in the valley, including the abandonment of Grantsville and American Fork.
 Beginning in 1864 with gold strikes to the north, Deer Lodge City grew rapidly as a base for supplies to mines in the surrounding mountains.

 Montana Territory

 By 1861–1862, Spanish Fork was more often referred to as Cottonwood.
-In 1862, a Deer Lodge Town Committee was established to lay out the town site, to be called LaBarge City, after Missouri River steamboat Captain Joseph LaBarge whose firm, LaBarge, Harkness & Company, had proposed to start a business in Cottonwood.
+In 1862, a Deer Lodge Town Committee was established to lay out the town site, to be called LaBarge City - after Missouri River steamboat Captain Joseph LaBarge whose firm, LaBarge, Harkness & Company, had proposed to start a business in Cottonwood.
 Creation of Idaho Territory in 1863 induced a name change to Idaho City.
-And with the 1864 designation of Montana Territory, Deer Lodge City became the choice.
+With the 1864 designation of Montana Territory, Deer Lodge City became the choice.
 Montana's first territorial legislature defined most of the boundaries of Deer Lodge County, establishing the county seat at the placer mining camp of Silver Bow City, near Butte.
 In September 1865, county voters transferred the seat to Deer Lodge City.

 During the first half of the 1860s, Granville Stuart described valley social life as including many gay dances and parties, which was the way of the Metis.
 By 1866, Johnny Grant and many of his fellow Metis had become disenchanted with their increasingly numerous neighbors from "the States".
 In that year, Grant sold most of his Deer Lodge Valley holdings to Conrad Kohrs and in 1867 led a mass exodus of Metis families to the Red River country of Manitoba, Canada.

 In 1869, the Territorial Prison was located at Deer Lodge.
 Also that year, the town site plat for Deer Lodge City was recorded.
 In 1878, Montana Collegiate Institute was established at Deer Lodge City.
 It opened for classes in 1883 and closed in 1914.

 Attorney Horace Clagett, of the Deer Lodge firm Clagett and Dixon, was elected U.S. Representative from Montana Territory for the 1871–73 term.
 He was defeated for reelection by Martin Maginnis.
 Clagett was noted for introducing the legislation establishing Yellowstone National Park.
 Clagett's partner, William W. Dixon, later moved to Butte and upset Thomas H. Carter in 1891 to serve a single term as U.S. Representative from the State of Montana.

-Clagett and Dixon platted the first addition to Deer Lodge City, in 1872.
+Clagett and Dixon platted the first addition to Deer Lodge City in 1872.
 Perhaps its most prominent building was the former St. Joseph's Hospital.